mattermost/mattermost-load-test-ng/docs/controllers.md

 This is a simple version of a controller.
 It will run a pre-defined (and configurable) set of actions in a loop.
-It's configurability and granularity make it a good choice to test performance changes for single API calls.
+Its configurability and granularity make it a good choice to test performance changes for single API calls.
 This is the recommended controller when the goal of the load-test is to figure out if some change in the code might have had an impact on performance related